-- 1. The centre should provide necessary information on food allergies and its management to the patients and their relatives - 2.
-This information could be provided in person, or in seminars or as written documents related to their food allergies
+- 1. The centre should provide necessary information on asthma and its management (such as asthma inhalation devices, medications and written asthma action plans) to the patients and their relatives - 2.
+This information could be provided in person, or in seminars or as written documents related to their asthma

-- 1. Documents, brochures, and information sheets on food allergies are provided to the patients and their relatives. - 2.
-Agenda for seminars for patients with food allergy
+- Documents, brochures, information sheets on drug allergy provided to the patients and their relatives - 2.
+Agenda for seminars for the patients with asthma